 Another option that I love for budget travel between cities in Mexico is BlaBlaCar.
 This is a ride-share app.
 Basically, there are people who are already driving somewhere like Mexico City to Puebla.
 Or Maybe from Oaxaca to Puerto Escondido.

 But they have room in their car and are willing to charge a small fee to take other passengers with them.
 It’s basically a carpool option.
 It’s sometimes cheaper than a bus.
 Sometimes it works out to be about the same.
 However, it allows you to meet locals and also get there a lot quicker than taking the bus.

 Backpacking Mexico as a Solo Female Traveler

-I’ve written an extensive post about what to wear in Mexico for both men and women which you can find here:
+I’ve written an extensive post about what to wear in Mexico.
+It includes tips for both men and women which you can find here:

 Other Resources for Backpacking Mexico

 When I first got to Mexico a few years ago, there weren’t very many tips for traveling Mexico in English – on the internet or in print.